IDMNYU/dynamicwebappsfall18/07_Sept25_Class7/day7.md

 ## Day 7

-* Learning Logs presentations: Ranti and Jorge
+* Learning Logs presentations: Carolyn and Jorge

 * Anything you'd like to demo from the homework?